Tour Description

 Day 10.
 Ilulissat - Copenhagen via Kangerlussuaq - Thursday

-In Kangerlussuaq you’ll board Air Greenland's Airbus for your flight back Copenhagen.
+In Nuuk you’ll board Air Greenland's Airbus for your flight back Copenhagen.

 As we say in Greenlandic, Takuss' - see you later!